 Although it’s open for breakfast and lunch, there are unique offerings that can only be had at dinnertime.
-There is a wide selection of cocktails, wine, beer, and even rosé on tap.
+There is a wide selection of cocktails, wine, beer and even rosé on tap.
 With only 30 seats, you’ll definitely get warm and cozy in this intimate restaurant.

 Ricarda’s is an all-day restaurant – open for breakfast, brunch, lunch and dinner 7 days a week.
 Occupying the ground floor of the QRC West Building at 134 Peter Street, it has a spacious and beautiful 170-seat dining room, as well as an open-concept kitchen, “grab and go” counter, lounge and bar.
 The mainly Mediterranean menu is always evolving, so you’ll want to check back often.

 The Broadview Hotel/The Civic

-This intimate bar is one of the most popular places to grab a drink and some authentic Spanish tapas in the city.
-Not the mention the Gaudi-style interior makes you feel like you’re smack dab in the middle of Barcelona.
+This intimate bar is one of the most popular places to grab a drink and authentic Spanish tapas in the city.
+Not to mention the Gaudi-style interior makes you feel like you’re smack dab in the middle of Barcelona.